danwarman/calculator/README.md

 - **PHP**
   - Although I will commit my PHP code to the project, I have yet to find a way to easily call the script with the current architecture.
 I may have overcomplicated this slightly in my thought process - **TBD**.
   - The problem arose when I tried to upload the initial form of this app to Heroku.
 A `package.json` and `composer.json` are required to run `node` and `php `respectively.
 It may require multiple buildpacks to effectively run both.
 Again, **TBD**.
+  - **Update** - I need more time to work out how i'd proxy to a webserver capable of serving the php.
 - **Linter**
   - I should have added a linter from the word go.
 I forwent this tool simply because I hadn't set it up in a long time and was concerned with time.
 Thus, placing it as a nice-to-have post completion.